20 Questions for 2020 plus 3 top tips…Aug 26, 2021

 3 Top Tips:

-- When wondering how much info you should give your child, ask yourself these two questions:
+1. When wondering how much information you should give your child, ask yourself these two questions:

 a.
 Who do you want to be the main sexuality educator for your child regarding each particular topic?
 (Hopefully, the answer is you)